FreedomFaighter/AdvancedCombatTrackerEQDPSPlugin/README.md

 Uses ACT's plugin capabilities to load the parsing plugin into the application and generate parsed data from the character's log file

-To enable the non match window compolation from source with the DEBUG flag on is required
+To enable the non match window compolation from source with the DEBUG defined is required

 Requires [Advanced Combat Tracker](https://advancedcombattracker.com/) to be installed